 What's that smell?
 Oh, it's coming from those big purple fields!
 Lyndoch Lavender Farm is a working producer of sweet-smelling stuff – oils, lotions, tea,…

-Inside this 1856 post office building (access via the antique shop out the front) are displays of bone-handled cutlery, butter-making gear, photos of top…
+Inside this 1856 post office building are displays of bone-handled cutlery, butter-making gear, photos of top…

 The shiraz and riesling vintages here (oh, and the semillon) are probably the most consistent, affordable and widely distributed wines in the Barossa…